 You will be able to regroup your family members:

-By obtaining Spanish nationality, since you will be considered an EU citizen, you will be able to regroup your children, your spouse, or their children in a much easier and quicker way, by applying for the Residence Card as a Family Member of an EU Citizen.
+Another great benefit of obtaining Spanish nationality is the ability to bring your loved ones to Spain.
+As an EU citizen, you can regroup your children, your spouse, or their children in a much easier way.
+You can do this by applying for the Residence Card as a Family Member of an EU Citizen.

 Citizenship by residence

-In this regard, generally, the foreign resident who already applied for permanent residency and lived in Spain. for ten continuous years.
-However, there are exceptions to the general rule: five years are sufficient for those who have obtained refugee status and two years in the case of nationals of Latin American countries, Andorra, the Philippines, Equatorial Guinea or Portugal, or Sephardic Jews.
+Typically, if you’re a foreign resident who already applied for permanent residency and lived in Spain for ten continuous years, you’re on the right track.
+However, there are some exceptions to this rule.
+For instance, only five years are needed if you have been granted refugee status, only five years are needed.
+Also, if you’re from certain countries like Latin American countries, Andorra, the Philippines, Equatorial Guinea or Portugal, or if you are a Sephardic Jew, you only need two years of residency to be eligible.

 - If the person has not exercised the right to opt for Spanish nationality promptly.